Internet.org: History

 Internet.org was launched on August 20, 2013.
 At the time of launch, Facebook's founder and CEO Mark Zuckerberg released a ten-page whitepaper he had written elaborating on the vision that asserts that connectivity is a "human right".
 In the paper, he wrote that Internet.org was a further step in the direction of Facebook's past initiatives, such as Facebook Zero, to improve Internet access for people around the world.

 During TechCrunch Disrupt on September 11, 2013 Zuckerberg elaborated further on his vision.
-TechCrunch blog compared Internet.org with Google's Project Loon.
+TechCrunch compared Internet.org with Google's Project Loon.
 Zuckerberg also released a video on September 30, 2013 explaining Internet.org's goal of making the Internet 100 times more affordable.

-On February 24, 2014, shortly before a keynote presentation by Zuckerberg at the Mobile World Congress in Barcelona on February 24, 2014, Internet.org unveiled several new projects: an education partnership called SocialEDU with Nokia and local carrier AirTel, edX, and the government in Rwanda; a project with Unilever in India; and a new Internet.org Innovation Lab with Ericsson in its Menlo Park HQ.
+On February 24, 2014, shortly before a keynote presentation by Zuckerberg at the Mobile World Congress in Barcelona, Internet.org unveiled several new projects: an education partnership called SocialEDU with Nokia and local carrier AirTel, edX, and the government in Rwanda; a project with Unilever in India; and a new Internet.org Innovation Lab with Ericsson in its Menlo Park HQ.
 In the presentation, Zuckerberg says that Facebook's recent acquisition of mobile messaging app WhatsApp for $19 billion was closely related to the Internet.org vision.

 In May 2015, Facebook announced the Internet.org Platform, an open program for developers to easily create services that integrate with Internet.org.
 This was seen by commentators as a response to concerns raised over net neutrality.
 Participating websites must meet three criteria: